bayeslife/graphql-product-service-resource/README.md

 I was interested to investigate graphql as I have noticed the difficulty with REST APIs that tend to be incomplete and inconsistent.

-Graphql turned out to be slightly different from what I expected but does offer a compelling mechanism to deliver documented complete and multi-utility API services.
+Graphql turned out to be slightly different from what I expected but does offer a compelling mechanism to deliver documented, complete , validate and multi-utility API services with minimal overhead.

 ## The example